 Any estate taxes owed are paid out of the estate assets before beneficiaries receive their distributions.
 And, the estate executor is responsible for making certain any state or federal estate taxes owed are fulfilled.

-The inheritance tax, instead, is a tax levied on assets and property certain beneficiaries have inherit from someone who has died.
+The inheritance tax, instead, is a tax levied on assets and property certain beneficiaries have inherited from someone who has died.
 I say “certain” because in most states the relationship of the beneficiary to the person who died determines if inheritance tax is owed or not.
 Amount of tax owed is calculated on each eligible beneficiary’s share of the estate and the beneficiary’s relationship to the decedent.

 The beneficiary subject to estate taxes is personally responsible for filing the tax.
 In Iowa this means filling out Form 706 and filing before the due date on the last day of ninth month after death.